tejsubedi/bamazon/README.md

 * Running this application will first display all of the items available for sale.
 Include the ids, names, and prices of products for sale.

+* The first should ask them the ID of the product they would like to buy.
+* The second message should ask how many units of the product they would like to buy.

 #Image -1
 ![](images/bamazonCustomer-1.png)